reloadlife/mamad.dev/readme.md

 # Mohammad Mahdi Afshar

+My personal website, written in GoLang and NextJS13.

+- Blog
+- Portfolio
+- Resume
+- fun parts

-## GoLang
+## GoLang and NextJS13

-- finally i am re-writing [mamad.dev](https://mamad.dev) using golang to gain more experience about web development in golang.
+- Golang Backend
+- Embedded and ReverseProxy (for serving static files) in one binary
-- i am using [gin](https://github.com/gin-gonic/gin) as my web framework.
+- [gin](https://github.com/gin-gonic/gin) as my web framework.
-- i am using [beeorm](https://beeorm.io/) as my ORM.
+- using both [beeorm](https://beeorm.io/) and [gorm](https://gorm.io/) as my ORMs (just figuring out which one's better).
-- Kinda want to try and see if i can use nextJS as my frontend framework. **WIP**
+- NextJS 13 (app directory) With TurboPack (dev) as front-end.
+- Playing around with GitHub Actions, Docker, Heroku, Cloud Providers and ... .
+- Jwt Authentication.

 ## Documents and Resources